Choosing a Baking Career

-In order to reach your career goals in this industry, a post-secondary education is generally the first step.
+In order to reach your career objectives in this industry, a post-secondary education is generally the first step.
 However, before you start firing off applications, there are some considerations that you should take into account.
 Here are seven factors to think about before pursuing a career in baking.

 1. Is a Baking Career For You?

 There's a difference between spending a leisurely afternoon in the kitchen, whipping up the family's cherished cookie recipe, and spending an eight-hour shift in a fast-paced commercial kitchen.
 Not to say you can't enjoy both, but there are some prerequisites that can help ensure success and personal satisfaction in the baking industry.

 - A love and passion for baking and working with pastry.